explosion/healthsea/README.md

 # Welcome to Healthsea ✨
-Create better access to health with spaCy.
+## Create better access to health with spaCy.
 Healthsea is a pipeline for analyzing user reviews to supplement products by extracting their effects on health.

-> You can learn more about Healthsea in our [blog post](explosion.ai)!
+You can learn more about the Healthsea project in our [blog post](explosion.ai)!

 ![](img/healthsea_anim.gif)